-Gross profit as a percentage of sales decreased to 30.11% in 2012 from 30.88% in 2011.
-Higher ingredient and packaging costs compared to last year of approximately \$10 million and the lower gross profit margin of handheld sales were primarily responsible for the decreased gross profit percentage.
-Without this handhelds impact, gross profit as a percentage of sales would have been roughly the same for 2011 and 2012.
-Ingredient and packaging costs can be extremely volatile and may be significantly different from what we are presently expecting and therefore we cannot project the impact of ingredient and packaging costs on our business going forward; however, there has been a very significant increase in the market cost of flour and packaging as well as other lesser used ingredients over the past six months which we anticipate will result in higher costs over some portions of our fiscal year 2013.
+Gross profit as a percentage of sales increased to 32.69% in 2010 from 31.98% in 2009.
+Lower ingredient and packaging costs compared to last year of approximately \$2.2 million, the benefit of higher volumes leveraging our fixed manufacturing costs and reduced trade spending for new product introductions in our Retail Supermarket segment were primarily responsible for the increased gross profit percentage.
+Ingredient and packaging costs can be extremely volatile and may be significantly different from what we are presently expecting and therefore we cannot project the impact of ingredient and packaging costs on our business going forward; however, there has been a very significant increase in the market cost of flour and other commodities over the past six months which we anticipate will result in higher costs over some portions of our fiscal year 2011.
+The impact of these higher costs and increased costs in operational areas may result in lower net earnings in 2011 than in 2010.

-Total operating expenses increased \$12,027,000 to \$165,218,000 in fiscal 2012 but as a percentage of sales decreased .70 percentage points to 20% of sales.
-Marketing expenses decreased .30 percentage points and remained at 9% of sales.
-Distribution expenses decreased .23 percentage points to 7% of sales.
-Administrative expenses decreased .15 percentage points and were 3% of sales in both years.
-The drops in percentages were generally because of increased sales.
-Other general expense of \$458,000 this year compared to other general expense of \$524,000 in 2011.
-Included in other general expense in 2012 is \$404,000 of acquisition costs and costs of relocating Kim & Scott's operations.
-Included in other general expense in 2011 is \$546,000 of acquisition costs.
+Total operating expenses increased \$8,712,000 to \$150,618,000 in fiscal 2010 and as a percentage of sales decreased .11 of a percentage point and remained at 22% of sales.
+Marketing expenses decreased .29 percentage points to 10% of sales.
+Distribution expenses decreased .13 percentage points to 7% of sales.
+Administrative expenses were about 3-1/2% of sales in both years.
+Other general expense of \$2,087,000 this year compared to other general income of \$5,000 in 2009.
+Included in other general expense this year is \$1.6 million for an unclaimed property assessment and \$577,000 of acquisition costs.